 (d) to deliver the poison to a specified person at a specified time and place.

-(3) The Commissioner may, by further notice in writing given to the person referred to in subsection (2), amend or revoke a direction given under that subsection.
+(3) The CEO may, by further notice in writing given to the person referred to in subsection (2), amend or revoke a direction given under that subsection.

 (4) A person shall not refuse or fail to comply with a direction given under subsection (2).